KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

     it means a trigger only has the authority to undo its own priority increase that it caused itself.
 It can't force the priority down to something less than the code that got interrupted had to begin with.
+Had it been allowed to do that, it could have been a back-door to circumventing the priority of the thing that it interrupted.

     Be aware that once you ``DROPPRIORITY()``, you also are making it so that the SAME trigger you are currently inside of could fire off again too.
-It may be a good idea to protect yourself against that, if it is not desired, by setting a flag variable to record the fact that you are inside the trigger at the time and should not re-run it.
+It may be a good idea to protect yourself against that, if it is not desired, by setting a flag variable to record the fact that you are inside the trigger at the time and should not re-run it, and then test this flag variable at the top of your trigger code, skipping the body if it's set.

 So in the above GUI example, if you added ``DROPPRIORITY`` as shown in the edited version of the example, below, then the other buttons